tianyiwangnova/2021_project__ReviewMiner/README.md

 ![popular](https://raw.githubusercontent.com/tianyiwangnova/2021_project__ReviewMiner/main/sample_data/popular_aspects_example.png)

 This chart displays 9 most common aspects found in the reviews and the most popular opinions words people used to describe them.
-In each bar chart, the heights show the percentages of the people using the each opinion word.
+In each bar chart, the heights represent the percentages of the people using the opinion words.

 * **Distribution of sentiment scores of all comments**
 ![sentiment](https://raw.githubusercontent.com/tianyiwangnova/2021_project__ReviewMiner/main/sample_data/sentiment_score_example.png)